alialerwi/UIBK-703807-Advanced-C-CXX/ex01/README.md

 Google Test gives you the possibility to compile your unit tests into an executable To do this, compile both source files and link with the `gtest_main` library.

-Finally, take a look at the provided options by runing the executable with `--help` as argument.
+Finally, take a look at the provided options by running the executable with `--help` as argument.

 ## Task 4